-Article 31 of the Regulations of the Board of Directors establishes in section 6 that the favourable vote of a qualified majority of directors will be necessary for (i) the approval of the report necessary for the General Meeting to approve the establishment of the compensation system for directors and management of the Company, consisting of the delivery of shares or rights over them, for (ii) the modifications with respect to the Company's business and for (iii) the modification of article 31.6 itself. e 4.3. of the Board Regulations establishes a 2/3 majority of the Board to be able to modify the Regulation itself, and 12.1. b) of the Board ablishes a 2/3 majority of the Board in order to request termination or resignation of the Directors.
-C.1.21 Indicate whether there are any specific requirements, other than those that apply to directors, to be appointed chairman of the board of directors: [] Yes [V] No C.1.22 Indicate whether the articles of association or the board regulations set any age limit for directors: [] Yes [\] No C.1.23 State whether the articles of association or the board regulations establish any term limits or other stricter requirements for independent directors in addition to those that are required by law: [] Yes
+Article 31 of the Regulations of the Board of Directors establishes in section 6 that the favourable vote of a qualified majority of directors will be necessary for (i) the approval of the report necessary for the General Meeting to approve the establishment of the compensation system for directors and management of the Company, consisting of the delivery of shares or rights over them, for (ii) the modifications with respect to the Company's business and for (iii) the modification of article 31.6 itself.

+Likewise, article 4.3. of the Board Regulations establishes a 2/3 majority of the Board to be able to modify the Regulation itself, and 12.1. b) of the Board Regulations establishes a 2/3 majority of the Board to be able to modify the Regulation itself, and 12.1. b) of the Board Regulations establishes a 2/3 majority of the Board in order to request termination or resignation of the Directors.

+- C.1.21 Indicate whether there are any specific requirements, other than those that apply to directors, to be appointed chairman of the board of directors:

+- [] Yes

+- [V] No

+C.1.22 Indicate whether the articles of association or the board regulations set any age limit for directors:

+- [] Yes

+- [√] No

+- C.1.23 State whether the articles of association or the board regulations establish any term limits or other stricter requirements for independent directors in addition to those that are required by law:

+- [] Yes

-- [√] No - C.1.24 Indicate whether the articles of association or the board regulations stipulate specific rules for delegating voting rights on the board of directors, how this is done and, in particular, the maximum number of times that voting rights may be delegated to a board member, as well as whether there is any limitation on the categories of director to whom proxies can be delegated, beyond the restrictions imposed by law.
+- [√] No

+C.1.24 Indicate whether the articles of association or the board regulations stipulate specific rules for delegating voting rights on the board of directors, how this is done and, in particular, the maximum number of times that voting rights may be delegated to a board member, as well as whether there is any limitation on the categories of director to whom proxies can be delegated, beyond the restrictions imposed by law.
 Where applicable, detail these briefly.